janie140/NU-aly6050-Linear-Programming-Models/README.md

 # NU-aly6050-Linear-Programming-Models
-Using Linear Programming Models to maximize profits
+Using Linear Programming Models in Excel to maximize profits

 Introduction